 Figure 4.6.2.2.3.2-1: Modification a subscription using HTTP PATCH

 1. The NF Service Consumer shall send a PATCH request to the resource URI representing the individual subscription.
 The payload body of the PATCH request shall contain the modification instructions.
-The request may contain an expiry time (i.e a future timestamp), requested by the NF Service Consumer, representing the time up to which the subscription is desired to be kept active and the time after which the subscribed event shall stop generating notifications.
+The request may contain an expiry time (i.e. a future timestamp), requested by the NF Service Consumer, representing the time up to which the subscription is desired to be kept active and the time after which the subscribed event shall stop generating notifications.